yoannportugal/Pi-OLED/README.md

 `sudo raspi-config`

-For additional details on this step please see my how to Enable the I2C Interface on the Raspberry Pi post.

 The following libraries may already be installed but run these commands anyway to make sure :

 ```sudo apt install -y python3-dev